Walter I Meyers Nursery

 Additionally we have planted thousands of baby trees at the nursery with the help of our Citizen Foresters and hundreds of volunteers who have donated hundreds of hours to the project.
 These trees , when ready will be installed in parks and public spaces in Detroit, Hamtramck and Highland Park.

-One of our next goals is over the summer of 2019, to collect and share personal stories of both Walter Meyers Nursery and Rouge Park.
+Over the summer of 2019, we collected personal stories of both Walter Meyers Nursery and Rouge Park.
 There's been a few local articles since 2009 with small bits of the nursery's history, but nothing focused on the people who were part of it, grew up with it, live or lived near it.
-If this describes you, we’d love to hear your story!
-Please contact Ryan at: firstname.lastname@example.org
+Look for those stories on our blog soon!